Mr3rf1/ZiRar/USAGE.md

 ### 2. Configure Options
 - **Show current attempt:** Check this box if you want to see the actual passwords being tested (otherwise they're masked with asterisks)
+- **Theme:** Use the View menu to switch between Light and Dark themes for comfortable viewing

 ### 3. Start Testing
 - Click "Start Password Testing" to begin